 Written by Valerie Sizelove.

-If your children are out of school, you may be serving as a parent, babysitter, chef, and teacher.
-Routines are essential to meeting kids’ needs while keeping them happy, and staying on-task will keep you cool and collected.
+If your children are out of school, you may be acting as a parent, babysitter, chef, and teacher.
+Not only is a routine essential for meeting your kids’ needs, but staying on-task will also help you remain cool and collected.

 How to Plan Your Child’s Schedule

-- Start with a list of everything that needs to happen each day.
-This may include brushing teeth, getting dressed, lunchtime, learning tasks, and play time.
+1. Start with a list of everything that needs to happen each day, such as:

-- Set a wake time and bedtime for the kids, then fit the rest of their necessary tasks into the day.
-Tasks with set times (i.e. virtual classrooms) should be some of the first tasks you add to the schedule.
+2. Set a wake time and bedtime, then fit the rest of their necessary tasks into the day.
+Tasks with set times (i.e. virtual classrooms) should be among the first tasks you add to the schedule.

 Get the best tips from the cleaning obsessed.